Gifts ‘N Things - Lil' Shoppers Shoppe!

 The P.S.
 166 Parent Association sends out a list of suggested projects to class representatives early in the year and encourages parents, teachers, and students to get creative.
 Many projects start with inexpensive items ready for decorating.
 They're acquired from unfinished-wood furniture stores, craft suppliers, even Ikea and Wal-Mart.

-Some projects are purely whimsical (a decorative kite made for hanging, not flying), while others relate to what the students are learning in school (a book of Iroquois names).
-What's great about these collaborative efforts is that everyone gets involved to give something back to the school, says Deborah Lott, P.S.
-166 PA auction co-chairwoman.
+Some projects are purely whimsical (for example, a decorative kite made for hanging, not flying), while others relate to what the students are learning in school (a book of Iroquois names).
+What’s great about these collaborative efforts is that everyone gets involved to give something back to the school, says Deborah Lott, cochair of the P.S.
+166 PA auction.
 Even better, she adds, they raise big bucks for PA-supported enrichment and tutoring programs, computer labs, science kits, musical instruments, books, and other supplies.

-One parent who got carried away this past year was Buffy Perry.
-She desperately wanted the Andy Warhol-style self-portraits done in fluorescent blue-and-green tones by her son Zachary's third-grade class; they go with the Statue of Liberty retrospective done in oranges and reds by her daughter Taylor's class for the auction three years ago.
+One parent who got carried away was Buffy Perry.
+She desperately wanted the Andy Warhol-style self-portraits done in fluorescent blue-and-green tones by her son Zachary's 3rd grade class; they go with the Statue of Liberty retrospective done in oranges and reds by her daughter Taylor’s class for the auction three years ago.

 After a heated bidding war, Perry beat out another family with a total of $1,300.
 "I couldn't quite believe we spent so much, but I had promised Zachary, so we had no cap," she says.
 "The look on my son's face when I told him we won made it money well-spent."
 Plus, she says, it's a beautiful piece of art that hangs in the entryway to her home, opposite her daughter's.
 "It was a great project and a great cause, and it will have lasting memories.
 It will be fun for Zachary to see what his interpretation of himself was at 8 when he's 18."